 Christians often wonder what drives the LGBTQ+ community and the Church apart.
 These experiences are perfect examples of those driving forces.
 From childhood, I just knew that my sexual identity and my Christian identity could not co-exist.
 Even now, years later, I still struggle with conflicting about bringing the two together.
 Though my logical self understands that my identity is not separated into compartments of sexuality and spirituality, it will take time to reverse years and years of what I believe to be spiritual trauma that has forced my identity to feel in conflict with itself.
 I also understand that some Christians might come to the conclusion that I feel conflicted because the two (homosexuality and Christianity) truly cannot coexist.
 While I respect that this perspective may be different from mine, I ask that those Christians consider the psychological damage that humans experience in this world, and not just the spiritual warfare that is shown in Scripture.

-One thing I have experienced in the Christian community/ministry I was a part of for so long was that the idea of “godly love” usually trumps someone’s spiritual and psychological health.
+One thing I have experienced in Campus Outreach (the college ministry I was a part of for several years) was that the idea of “godly love” usually trumps someone’s spiritual and psychological health.
 When someone shares “Truth in love,” it often and understandably stings.
 When someone shares that “Truth” about something they have not studied well, it will undoubtedly hurt worse.
 Over the years, I have had my fair share of these painful conversations with friends.
 Some of those friends are no longer in my life.
 I cannot tell you how many times I have sat across from a friend while they shared their Truth with me that I was living in sin and could be changed by God, if I was disciplined in my faith and really tried to give my sexual sin up to Him.
 Because I grew up in this community, I understand that their concern is coming from a place of what they believe to be love.
 They believe that my sexuality is keeping me from the good that God has to offer, and they are willing to step up and share that with me, despite the discomfort that most definitely will follow.
 On some level, I appreciate that.
 For some reason I still feel the genuine love that lies beneath those uncomfortable (and painful) conversations.
 I also understand that the tolerance I have had for these conversations were at the expense of my own mental, emotional, and spiritual health.
 My own insecurity with my sexual identity was heightened by the conversations I had, the books I was asked to read, etc. I felt like I was doing something wrong for merely existing.
 I was saddened to think that this might become the new dynamic with my conservative Christian friendships.
 I felt that we were no longer on the same playing field; I was afraid of becoming an object of pity and prayer requests.
 My friends wanted deeply for me to leave behind my “lifestyle” of sin and see their Truth that God can heal even the homosexual desires I was experiencing.
 Even though it was coming from a place of love, I continuously felt invalidated, unheard, and unwelcome.

 My experience of “godly love” in college ended with me moving back home after graduation.
-The college ministry I had poured my life into decided that the secrecy around my sexuality and relationships were too much of a risk.
+Campus Outreach decided that the secrecy around my sexuality and relationships were too much of a risk.
 I was no longer allowed to lead my weekly discipleship group with college students I had grown to love and care for.
 I was uninvited from college retreats because I was a liability to my peers; they did not want to put someone who was dealing with same-sex attraction in a room or bed with other students.
 I wish I were exaggerating.
 I remember sitting across from a leader in my college ministry – whom I barely knew – at a Panera Bread, where I was asked to point out how “gay” I was on the Kinsey Scale (or something similar).
 My meeting with this unfamiliar man was just days after I had vocalized for the first time that I was attracted to the same sex.
-I was required to call the pastor of the church I was in the process of training and planting a church with; I had to confess my sexual sin to this man and allow him to make a decision about the validity of my repentant heart and whether or not I would be permitted to remain on the church-planting team.
+I was required to call the pastor of the church I was in the process of training and planting a church with through Summit Church; I had to confess my sexual sin to this man and allow him to make a decision about the validity of my repentant heart and whether or not I would be permitted to remain on the church-planting team.
 The pastor, along with my ministry leaders, determined that if I agreed to go to counseling through our church, they would strongly consider allowing me to remain a part of the church planting team.
 I began filling out the application I was given, desperate to find a way out of the mess I was in.
 I was almost convinced to go until I got to this question on the application: “What are your fears going into counseling?”
 Only one thought popped in my head, and I actually wrote it down: “That you will try to ‘fix’ me from being gay.”
 I immediately stopped filling out the application and I never turned it in.
-A few days later, I attended a meeting with my ministry leaders and the pastors of the church, where they let me know that they decided to remove me from the team after determining that I was not mentally stable enough to benefit the mission of their church, or my own health.
+A few days later, I attended a meeting with my ministry leaders and the pastors of Summit, where they let me know that they decided to remove me from the team after determining that I was not mentally stable enough to benefit the mission of their church, or my own health.
 It is true, I was not mentally stable.
-It is also true that much of my mental instability came from these spiritual experiences and from those in my childhood.
+It is also true that much of my mental instability came from these spiritual experiences and from those in my time with Campus Outreach.
 Again, I think that these leaders believe they had my best interest in mind.
 I think they believe that they were helping me; they believe that they were loving me.

 I did not begin to understand what had happened or how it had impacted me until several years later, when I was talking to a friend about my coming out experience in this campus ministry.
 Her jaw dropped open, and she responded, “Katherine, that’s not normal.”
 It wasn’t?
 Because I had grown up understanding the seriousness of my sexual identity and how it would condemn me to Hell, I assumed that the way this ministry had handled my situation was appropriate.
 I believed that I was at fault, for keeping this a secret and for allowing them to trust me with sharing the Gospel with nonbelievers.
 I remember a ministry leader telling me that she would have never given me a reference letter for the church plant had she known what was going on.
 I understood her conviction and felt guilty for letting her write such nice things about me without knowing the truth about who I was.
 I remember being told that the reason I was so afraid to tell people about my queerness was because the Holy Spirit was trying to tell me how sinful it was.
 At age 20, I was doing the same thing I did when I was 12 – I continued to lay in bed at night and cry out to God.
 “Why would you let this happen to me?
 Why haven’t you fixed me?
 Why don’t you care?
 Why would you let me be gay?”